lanl/PYSEQM/doc/documentation.md

 ## Caution:

-1. atoms in molecules are sorted in descending order based on atomic number
+1. Atoms in molecules are sorted in descending order based on atomic number
 2. 0 padding is used for atoms in molecules
 ```
    NH3 ==> [7,1,1,1], H2O ==> [8,1,1,0]